The Cairngorms Up-Close: Gallery

 Capsus ater

-Where and when encountered: Nethy Bridge on 24 June 2022
+Where and when encountered: Insh Marshes on 29 June 2025

 About: Plant bugs of the species Capsus ater can be found on grasses in most corners of Great Britain.